Our field trips are often ordinary activities.

-Though not on an excavator’s scale, we have a lot of forest to clear.
+Though not on an excavator’s scale, we have a lot of forest to clear to prep for our homestead.
 And a lot of firewood to collect.
 We’ve been making paths, cutting trees, building a firepit.
-During that time, there’s been a lot of design time…where to put the raspberry bushes, maybe we should put mountain ash in this area, there’ll only be sod laid over the septic field, and here will be a pea gravel patio.
+During that time, there’s been a lot of design time…where to put the raspberry bushes, maybe we should puta mountain ash tre in this area, there’ll only be sod laid over the septic field, and here will be a pea gravel patio.

 There are discussions on placement of furniture in rooms, size of windows, paint colour, kitchen cabinet choices.
 They helped measure the house on the property, decided directions of lighting in each room, even helped me measure out the future rooms inside our present home.

 A lot a lot of reading.
-Sherlock Holmes, Mein Kamp and the Bible for the eldest (odd selections hey? all these choices were hers, even Hitler’s offering).
+Sherlock Holmes, Mein Kampf (yes, one of the kids even wanted to understand the background to this author), and the Bible for the eldest (odd selections hey? all these choices were hers, even Hitler’s offering).
 With me, we read The Scarlett Letter.
 I also read Jack and Bill and Big Dog Bill with the youngest.
 Pippi Longstocking, Caddie Woodlawn and Old Yeller in the evenings.
 So.
 Many.
 Books.

 Baking and cooking.

-We’re on the garbage delivery route.
-These kiddos have raked in the money and met a few neighbours.
+We’re on the garbage delivery route so these kiddos have raked in the money and met a few neighbours.

 Bachelor of Fine Arts Hour.